How to Grow Amaryllis: Easy Care from Bulb to Bloom

 Most people receive their amaryllis bulbs as holiday gifts, often already planted or in a decorative box.
 Here’s how to help yours bloom beautifully indoors this winter:

 - Light: Place your amaryllis in a bright spot indoors.
-A sunny window with indirect light is ideal.
+Give it bright light near a sunny window.
 Too little light will make it tall and floppy.

 - Watering: Water sparingly at first.
 Once you see growth, keep the soil lightly moist but never soggy.
-Overwatering is one of the most common amaryllis mistakes.
+Overwatering is one of the most common mistakes with amaryllis.

 - Temperature: Keep it warm, around 65–75°F (18–24°C).
 Cooler nighttime temperatures will help the flowers last longer once they open.